Skip to content

 Crawl Budget — Why Stores Waste It

 Google assigns each site a limited crawl budget — the number of pages the crawler will visit in a given time.
-A typical store with 10,000 products often generates 100,000+ URLs through combinations of filters, sorts, and parameters.
+A store with 10,000 products can generate a multiple of that in addresses, through combinations of filters, sorts, and parameters.
+No one plans it — it just happens, filter by filter, until crawl budget is spread across pages nobody ever wanted indexed.

 How to fix it: